 |THEME||Life Sciences (theme 5), Energy (theme 4)|

 |Conference||SPIE Medical Imaging|

 Alderliesten, T, Bosman, P.A.N, & Bel, A. (2015).
 Getting the most out of additional guidance information in deformable image registration by leveraging multi-objective optimization.
-Proceedings of SPIE Medical Imaging 2015.
+In Medical Imaging 2015: Image Processing.
+SPIE.